Where is my parcel?

 The postal or courier service's customs clearance department will file a declaration (aangifte) with Customs on your behalf.
 They will check how much VAT you have to pay and whether you also have to pay import duties (invoerrechten).
 If you have any questions about this, contact the postal or courier service directly.
 Customs cannot advise you about this.

-Read more about additional (customs) costs if you order online outside the EU.
+Read more about additional (customs) fees when ordering online outside the EU.

 Customs checks package contents